How to Get a Sentence Below a Mandatory Minimum

 - the offender was not a leader or organizer of the offense, AND

-- the offender told the prosecutor all that they know about the offense.
+- the offender told the Assistant United States Attorney all they knew about the offense.

-If – and only if – the offender meets all five criteria, the court must sentence him below the mandatory minimum of five years to a term the court feels is appropriate.
+If – and only if – the offender meets all five criteria, the judge in the United States District Court must sentence him below the mandatory minimum of five years to a term the court feels is appropriate.

 What are the benefits of safety valves?